ghi-electronics/Documentation/software/tinyclr/tutorials/ifttt.md

 * GHIElectronics.TinyCLR.Networking.Http
 * GHIElectronics.TinyCLR.Pins

 Cut and paste the following code into the `Program.cs` window.
-You will have to change the Wi-Fi SSID and password (line 50) and cut and paste your IFTTT key into line 53 near the end of the program (replace `Paste_IFTTT_Key_Here`).
+You will have to change the WiFi SSID and password (line 50) and cut and paste your IFTTT key into line 53 near the end of the program (replace `Paste_IFTTT_Key_Here`).
 To copy your key, click on `My Applets` on the IFTTT website, then click on `Services`, click on the `Webhooks` box, and click on the `Documentation` button.

 ```csharp
 using GHIElectronics.TinyCLR.Devices.Adc;